-In 2018, I attended the UNDP National Youth Parliament as a media corespondent.
-Young delegates from every state in the country came to participate…which brought to fore a predictable problem.
+In 2018, I attended the UNDP National Youth Parliament as a media correspondent.
+Young delegates from every state in the country came to participate…which brought to the fore a predictable problem.

 Fast forward to 2020, a Physiotherapist discusses with me the impact of COVID-19 on her practice.
 “Explaining precautions in Telugu or Hindi takes a lot longer than in English,” she says, “We are overwhelmed with how much time we have to devote to each patient.
 It is not sustainable.”

-Increasing COVID-consciousness in Indian regional languages is slow owing to few standardised non-English resources on sanitisation and social-distancing.
+Increasing COVID-consciousness in Indian regional languages is slow owing to a dearth of standardised non-English resources on sanitisation and social distancing.
 We speak about 122 major and 1600 minor languages, yet the Union Ministry of Health and Family Welfare’s efforts are primarily focused on English and Hindi content alone.
 State governments also have been paying little attention to extending campaigns to marginalized dialects.
 As a result, the full burden of translation lies independently on all public and private healthcare entities.

 “Sometimes, it goes very wrong,” she admits.

 It shouldn’t be groundbreaking to say that language is consequential to socio-political conversations, especially for already marginalized communities.
 If progress and dialogue happening in one language cannot be effectively and promptly translated into other languages, some communities miss out where the rest of the world moves forward.

 And yet some have slower developing scientific vocabularies.
 Why?

 There are of course nuances to these broad, overarching factors.
 Some languages are actively excluded from both public and private projects.
 Especially if a language has only a few thousand speakers and even fewer readers, it is easily ignored in development efforts.
 There are also issues of access to Western science and/or the Internet, issues of geography, literacy, caste…the list goes on.